Updated: Oct 20, 2021

 We are delighted to see the growing trend for sustainable and ethical weddings.
 This, with the need micro weddings at the moment, means that many brides are looking at sustainable, eco friendly, and ethically made dresses.

 But where to start?
 In this blog we share our favourite tips for finding sustainable and eco friendly wedding dresses 1.
-Consider pre-loved
+Consider a pre-loved wedding dress

 Second hand or vintage dresses are a great sustainable and budget friendly option.